SheetJS/docs.sheetjs.com/docz/docs/03-demos/20-content.md

 :::

-On Linux or macOS or WSL:
+On Linux or MacOS or WSL:

 ```bash
 cd pages